creeperdoesredstone/minify_sb3/README.md

 - any optional renames or removals are still consistent with Scratch’s reference system
 - monitor, block, and procedural state remain valid

-If a mismatch is detected, the output file is deleted and the original archive is left untouched.
+If a mismatch is detected, the output file is deleted, and the original archive is left untouched.

 ## Example workflow